 In October 2012, six local drug retailers believed to have worked for the Sinaloa Cartel were executed in the street.
 In May 2013, 12 people were kidnapped from a bar in Mexico City’s Zona Rosa, including relatives of Tepito Cartel leaders.
 In both cases, La Unión Tepito was blamed.
 By the end of the ensuing gang war, La Unión Tepito was the predominant criminal force in Mexico City.

-Besides taking over drug retail spots across Mexico City, including Tepito itself, La Unión began extorting local businesses, often using “gota a gota,” or “drop by drop,” amethod of offering high-interest loans to small business owners and street vendors with the threat of physical violence for those who could not pay.
+Besides taking over drug retail spots across Mexico City, including Tepito itself, La Unión began extorting local businesses, often using the “gota a gota,” or “drop by drop,” method of offering high-interest loans to small business owners and street vendors with the threat of physical violence for those who could not pay.

 Taking over the center of the capital meant access to not just shops and street vendors, but also bars and nightclubs.
 Extorting these businesses was particularly profitable, allowing drug retailers to operate inside and forcibly recruit employees as dealers or lookouts.
 La Unión Tepito also developed ties to local police, granting the group a measure of impunity and forewarning with regard to law enforcement action.